OSInside/kiwi/doc/source/image_description/elements.rst

 image="btrfs|ext2|ext3|ext4|squashfs|xfs"
   A filesystem image.
 The image root tree data is packed into a filesystem image of the given type.
-An image of that type can be loop mounted and accessed according to the capabiities of the selected filesystem.
+An image of this type can be loop mounted and accessed according to the capabilities of the selected filesystem.

 image="iso"
-  An iso image which can be dumped on a CD/DVD or USB stick and boots off from this media without interfering with other system storage components.
-A useful pocket system for testing and demo and debugging purposes.
+  An ISO image that can be used to create a bootable CD/DVD or USB stick.

 image="oem"
   An image representing an expandable system disk.
-This means after deployment the system can resize itself to the new disk geometry.
+This means that after deployment the system can resize itself to a new disk geometry.
-  The resize operation is configurable as part of the image description and an installation image for CD/DVD, USB stick and Network deployment can be created in addition.
-For use in cloud frameworks like Amazon EC2, Google Compute Engine or Microsoft Azure this disk type also supports the common virtual disk formats.
+  The resize operation is configurable as part of the image description, and an installation image for CD/DVD, USB stick and Network deployment can be created in addition.
+For use in cloud frameworks like Amazon EC2, Google Compute Engine or Microsoft Azure, this disk type also supports the common virtual disk formats.

 image="docker"
-  An archive image suitable for the docker container engine.
+  An archive image suitable for the Docker container engine.
-  The image can be loaded via the `docker load` command and works within the scope of the container engine
+  The image can be loaded via the `docker load` command and works within the scope of the container engine.

 image="oci"
-  An archive image that builds a container matching the OCI (Open Container Interface) standard.
-The container should be able to run with any oci compliant container engine.
+  An archive image that builds a container that complies to the OCI (Open Container Interface) standard.
+The container can be run using any OCI-compliant container engine.

 image="appx"
-  An archive image suitable for the Windows Subsystem For Linux container engine.
-The image can be loaded From a Windows System that has support for WSL activated.
+  An archive image suitable for the Windows Subsystem For Linux (WSL) container engine.
+The image can be loaded on a Windows System with WSL enabled.

 image="kis"
   An optional root filesystem image associated with a kernel and initrd.
-  The use case for this component image type is highly customizable.
-  Many different deployment strategies are possible.

-For completion of a type description, there could be several other optional attributes and child elements.
-The `type` element supports a plethora of optional attributes, some of these are only relevant for certain build types and will be covered in extra chapters that describes the individual image types more detailed.
-Certain attributes are however useful for nearly all build types and will be covered next:
+The `type` element supports a wide range of optional attributes.
+Certain attributes are only relevant for specific build types and are covered in other chapters describe the individual image types in more detail.
+The following attributes are useful for nearly all build types:

 bootpartition="true|false":
-  Boolean parameter notifying {kiwi} whether an extra boot partition should be used or not (the default depends on the current layout).
-This will override {kiwi}'s default layout.
+  Boolean parameter that notifies {kiwi} whether an extra boot partition should be used or not (the default depends on the current layout).
+This overrides {kiwi}'s default layout.

 bootpartsize="nonNegativeInteger":
-  For images with a separate boot partition this attribute specifies the size in MB.
-If not set the boot partition size is set to 200 MB
+  For images with a separate boot partition, the attribute specifies the size in MB.
+If not set, the boot partition size is set to 200 MB.

 eficsm="true|false":
-  For images with an EFI layout, specify if the legacy CSM (BIOS) mode should be supported or not.
-By default CSM mode is enabled.
+  For images with an EFI layout, the attribute specifies if the legacy CSM (BIOS) mode should be supported or not.
+By default, CSM mode is enabled.

 efipartsize="nonNegativeInteger":
-  For images with an EFI fat partition this attribute specifies the size in MB.
-If not set the EFI partition size is set to 20 MB
+  For images with an EFI FAT partition, the attribute specifies the size in MB.
+If not set the EFI partition size is set to 20 MB.

 efifatimagesize="nonNegativeInteger":
-  For ISO images (live and install) the EFI boot requires an embedded FAT image.
+  For ISO images (live and install), the EFI boot requires an embedded FAT image.
 This attribute specifies the size in MB.
-If not set the FAT image size is set to 20 MB
+If not set, the FAT image size is set to 20 MB.

 efiparttable="msdos|gpt":
-  For images with an EFI firmware specifies the partition table type to use.
-If not set defaults to the GPT partition table type
+  For images with an EFI firmware, the attribute specifies the partition table type to use.
+If not set, the GPT partition table type is used.

 dosparttable_extended_layout="true|false":
-  For oem disk images, specifies to make use of logical partitions inside of an extended one.
-If set to true and if the msdos table type is active, this will cause the fourth partition to be an extended partition and all following partitions will be placed as logical partitions inside of that extended partition.
-This setting is useful if more than 4 primary partitions needs to be created in an msdos table
+  For OEM disk images, the attribute instructs to use logical partitions inside of an extended one.
+If set to "true", and if the msdos table type is active, this extends the fourth partition to be an extended partition, and all following partitions are placed as logical partitions inside of that extended partition.
+This setting is useful if more than four primary partitions are needed in an msdos table.

 btrfs_quota_groups="true|false":
   Boolean parameter to activate filesystem quotas if the filesystem is `btrfs`.
-By default quotas are inactive.
+By default, quotas are inactive.

 btrfs_set_default_volume="true|false":
-  For oem disk images using the btrfs filesystem, requests to set a default volume for the rootfs which is used when the filesystem gets mounted.
-In case a `true` value is provided or the attribute is not specified at all, kiwi will make a volume the default volume.
-This can be either `/` or the configured root subvolume or the configured root snapshot.
-Consequently the entry created for the rootfs in the `/etc/fstab` file will not contain any specific volume definition.
-In case a `false` value is provided, kiwi will not set any default volume which also means that the entry for the rootfs in the `/etc/fstab` file requires a volume definition which is placed by kiwi as a `subvol=` parameter in the respective fstab field entry.
-In addition the parameter `rootflags=subvol=` is added to the kernel commandline such that early initrd code has a chance to know about the rootfs volume.
+  For OEM disk images using the Btrfs filesystem, the attribute sets a default volume for the rootfs which is used when the filesystem is mounted.
+When set to `true` or when the attribute is not specified, {kiwi} makes a volume the default volume.
+This can be either `/`,  the configured root subvolume, or the configured root snapshot.
+Consequently, the entry created for the rootfs in the `/etc/fstab` file, will not contain any specific volume definition.
+In case a `false` value is provided, kiwi does not set any default volume which means that the entry for the rootfs in the `/etc/fstab` file requires a volume definition that is placed by {kiwi} as a `subvol=` parameter in the respective fstab field entry.
+In addition, the parameter `rootflags=subvol=` is added to the kernel commandline so that early initrd code can detect the rootfs volume.

 btrfs_root_is_subvolume="true|false":
   Tell kiwi to create a root volume to host (/) inside.